avishkaindula/0054-lazarus-equation-solving-program/README.md

+# A Equation Solving Desktop Application Created in Sinhala Language by using Lazarus

 Download the Calculator.exe file and run it.

-**A Equation Solving Desktop Application Created in Sinhala Language by using Lazarus**

 This is a desktop app created in Sinhala Language that can solve equations like Simple equations , Integer expansion , Factors in the interval of two squares.
 Also Area, volume and perimeter of solid objects and plane figures can be found from this software